The Speaking Tree

 The Speaking Tree is an Indian weekly newspaper which is published by Bennett Coleman & Co.
-Ltd. It is one of the highest circulation weekly newspapers in India, with a circulation of 315,000 (2014) and 318,000 (2016).
+Ltd. It is one of the highest−circulation weekly newspapers in India, with a circulation of 315,000 (2014) and 318,000 (2016).
 It is circulated in Mumbai, Delhi, Ahmedabad, Bangalore and Calcutta.
 In Mumbai, 204,067 newspapers are circulated.
 According to Comscore, the website has 8 million pageviews.
 It is available in Hindi as well as English.
+It is a spiritual network intended to allow spiritual seekers to link with established practitioners.